PVRED: A Position-Velocity Recurrent Encoder-Decoder for Human Motion Prediction: Experiments

 \subsection{Evaluation on Human3.6M}

 \textbf{Short-Term Prediction}.
 Following previous convention~\cite{jain2016structural,gui2018adversarial,li2018convolutional}, we consider the prediction less than 500 milliseconds as short-term prediction.
 Within this time range, motion is almost deterministic and fairly predictable.
 In accordance with most previous works \cite{fragkiadaki2015recurrent,jain2016structural,martinez2017human,pavllo:quaternet:2018}, we consider four representative actions: walking, smoking, eating, and discussion.
 Walking is periodic and the other three are aperiodic.
 Table~\ref{tab:h36} compares prediction errors with previous approaches on the Human3.6M dataset.
-Our approach yields the state-of-the-art performance for all actions at different time steps.
+Among the RNN-based or CNN-based approaches, our approach yields the state-of-the-art performance for all actions at different time stamps.
 For example, for walking and at 80 milliseconds, our approach beats the strong baseline Residual RNN~\cite{martinez2017human} by more than 0.07, which is a significant margin when compared with the improvement of the contemporaneous approaches.
 Our method is also considerably superior to the recent quaternion based RNN~\cite{pavllo:quaternet:2018} which models and predicts human motion in the quaternions space, and the sequence-to-sequence model based on CNN~\cite{li2018convolutional}.
+Since Graph Neural Networks (GNN) or Transformer have inherent advantages of modeling intra- and inter-joint dependencies over RNN, our results are slightly inferior to those of the few recent approaches based on GNN or Transformer.

+Short-term prediction results of the other 11 actions and the averaged prediction errors across all actions are shown in Table~\ref{tab:h36_short_other}.
+Our approach beats the other state-of-the-art methods based on RNN in most cases.
+For the averaged performance across all actions, our prediction errors are 0.1, 0.19, 0.27 and 0.3 lower than those of \cite{martinez2017human} for the future 80, 160, 320 and 400 milliseconds, respectively.
+The amount of error reduction is evident for human motion prediction.